huawei-noah/streamDM/website/docs/Programming.md

 ```

 First, `EvaluatePrequential` is created by extending `Task` and implementing its
-`run` method. `run` takes the `StreamingContext` as an argument, and its
+`run` method. `run` takes a `StreamingContext` as an argument, and its
-objective is to process the implemented algorithm.
+objective is to process the streams in this context.

 The first step is the processing of the options: